coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 The action methods should be name like the views. i.e. `public ActionResult InternalServer()`.

-The information provided by codeRR is represented as `CoderrViewModel`.
+The information provided by Coderr is represented as `CoderrViewModel`.
 Take it as a parameter to your action methods.

 **Sample**